-Students are expected to draft a Master's thesis, on the topic of their choice, after validation by the Professor.
-This thesis must comply with the Departmental rules on length, formatting and content.
+This thesis can be drafted on the topic of their choice, after validation by the Professor.
+It must comply with the Departmental rules on length, formatting and content.

 The Professor has a key role in guiding the students, first to choose their topic, then to fine-tune their research project.
 He then follows up with a continuous supervision, dealing with various questions on the methodology, on the topics, on the theories, etc.